King of the Ring tournament: Pay-per-view and livestreaming (1993–2002, 2024)

 In March 2023, it was announced that the tournament would return to having its own PPV and livestreaming event, but rebranded as "King and Queen of the Ring" to also incorporate the Queen's Crown tournament, and it would be held in Saudi Arabia as part of WWE's partnership with the country.
-However, on April 13, it was announced that these plans were scrapped, with WWE opting to instead hold Night of Champions.
+On April 13, it was announced that these plans were scrapped, with WWE opting to instead hold Night of Champions.
 According to Mike Johnson of PWInsider, the decision to change the event to Night of Champions was a creative choice to revive and bring that event to an international market.
 Fightful later reported that WWE did not have plans to reschedule King and Queen of the Ring for later that year, but the event could possibly be used for a future Saudi show.
 In April 2024, WWE announced that they would hold the King and Queen of the Ring event in Saudi Arabia in May 2024, with the Queen's Crown renamed as Queen of the Ring.
 Tournament matches began on the May 6 episode of Raw, and were held across episodes of Raw, SmackDown, and at WWE Live events.
 On May 23, WWE Chief Content Officer Triple H awarded a world championship match of their respective brand to the winner of the 2024 King of the Ring tournament, marking only the second time that the King of the Ring winner would receive an award other than the title of "King of the Ring".
 The 2024 tournament was won by Raw's Gunther, who defeated SmackDown's Randy Orton with Gunther receiving a match for the World Heavyweight Championship.